 00:12:28 and by a very complicated process you end up with a behavior which is not giving off heat and light

-00:12:35 but it's giving off Beethoven in this conversation that we're having Yes And is that is that all there is
+00:12:35 but it's giving off Beethoven and this conversation that we're having Yes And is that is that all there is

 00:12:41 or is there something else there that we don't understand

 00:12:43 and I think that's the great question Is there something we say emergent something that is not anticipated by existing